bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

  9. [Upload an app icon](/getting-started/adding-a-new-app/setting-up-configuration/#adding-an-app-icon-with-the-project-scanner).
 10. At **Webhook setup**, [register a Webhook](/webhooks/index/) so that Bitrise can automatically start a build every time you push code into your repository.

 You have successfully set up your React Native project on [bitrise.io](https://www.bitrise.io/)!
 Your first build gets kicked off automatically using the primary workflow.
-You can check the generated reports of the first build on the **APPS & ARTIFACTS** tab of your Build’s page.
+You can check the generated reports of the first build on the **APPS & ARTIFACTS** tab on your Build’s page.

 ## Installing dependencies